SoloChe/SoloChe.github.io/_posts/2023-03-14-DDPM-Notes.md

 </div>

 # Connection with DDIM
 DDIM is proposed to accelerate the inference of DDPM.
 The formulation is slightly different but the training is proved to be the same.
-The difference is the inference which is more efficient compared to DDPM.

 The forward process is non-Markovian.
 Consider a family $Q$, indexed by a real vector $\sigma\in\R^T$, the joint is now conditioned on $\x_0$: $q_\sigma(\x_{1:T}\mid\x_0) = q_\sigma(\x_T\mid\x_0)\prod_{i=2}^Tq_\sigma(\x_{t-1}\mid\x_{t},\x_0)$ where